murchie85/CSHARP_TournamentApp/README.md

 ## Data Design

  This process gets us thinking about classes which this will be.
+ THis means that when we get to actually adding the class libraries we are more focusing on is this the right name, am i missing anything rather than is this the right data.
  Best to do architecture design on paper or draw.io etc.

 **Team**